Home - HomeschoolMath.net

 =

-Shortcut - multiply fractions of the type 1/n
+Shortcut: multiplying fractions of the type 1/n

-(where n is a whole number),
+n is a whole number, simply multiply the

-denominators to get the new denominator.
+denominators to get the new denominator →

 1